jacobkoziej/learn/docs/courses/arduino-avr-programming/concepts/clean-code.md

 Fairly ugly, but what if I told you it's possible to condense this into a single line of code?

-Let's start by cutting out some of the unnecessary clunks.
+Let's start by cutting out some of the clunky code:

 ```arduino
 if (digitalRead(PIN) && !foo) {